 The purpose of practice teaching is to give instructors an opportunity to stand in front of a group of their peers and deliver a brief lesson on a topic that is of interest.
 During practice teaching at Engineering GSI Teaching Orientation, you will be asked to deliver a 5 minute lesson.
-At advanced practice teaching, you will be asked to deliver a 10 minute lesson containing an active learning component.
+At active learning practice, you will be asked to deliver a 10 minute lesson containing an active learning component.

 Practice Teaching Assignment

 How to prepare for a practice teaching lesson

 The following seven steps are a guide to assist you in developing your lesson.
 Depending on how much time you spend during the lesson on each part, you may not be able to include all of these steps.
 In general, it is a good teaching practice to strive to incorporate all of these steps.
 For the advanced practice teaching lesson it may not be feasible.

 - Select a topic: What do you want to teach your students?